hudsonthomas55/Monte_Carlo/README.md

 based on the inputs provided by the user.

 Get started retirement planning!
 And remember the most important factor in retirement planning is concistency.

+The updated_main.py is the most updated and more efficient script.
+Either program works, but this is the primary recommended version.